bradley-whitlock-zz/SudokuSolver/README.md

 # Sudoku-King

-**How to use the Soduku Solver:**

-This Repository will take a series of known values of a Soduku and solve it for you!
+** This Repository will take a series of known values of a Soduku and solve it for you! **

 *Input Outions*
 - Array